Betty Nambooze

-Background and education
+Early life and education

-She was born in Mukono District, on 13 July 1969.
+Betty Nambooze was born in Mukono District, on 13 July 1969.
 She attended Bishop's Senior Secondary School Mukono, graduating in 1986.
-She later attended the Law Development Centre, graduating with a Diploma in Law, in 1998.
+She later attended the Law Development Centre, graduating with a Diploma in Law in 1998.
 In 2010, she was awarded the Diploma in Development Studies by Uganda Martyrs University.

-Work experience
+Career

 Nambooze was first elected to parliament in May 2010, when in a by-election, running on the Democratic Party ticket, she defeated the then incumbent MP, Peter Bakaluba Mukasa of the ruling National Resistance Movement.
 According to her parliamentary profile, Nambooze worked as a news reporter (stringer), between 1993 and 2000.
 From 2000 until 2004, she worked as a law enforcement officer.
 From 2004 until 2005, she served as a personnel officer.
 She worked as a radio presenter between 2000 and 2009 at CBS FM.
 From 2005 until 2010, she served as the Spokesperson for the Democratic Party in Uganda.

 On 24 February 2016, she was briefly arrested along with MP-elect Moses Kasibante for revealing documents describing election fraud taking place during the country's recent election.

 Nambooze has been arrested on numerous occasions on various politically-motivated, often trumped-up charges, but she has not as of yet been convicted in any court of law. her life has also been threatened and even poisoned because of her political activities.